Symbolbild: Tennis im redaktionellen Magazinkontext

 Benedikt Langer

-6 Min. read time
+6 Min.
+Read Time

 • Youngest fanbase ever: 67 percent of ATP social media viewers are under 35 (ATP/Overtime partnership, 80 million views).

-• Connected rackets: Sensors in the grip measure swing speed, ball spin, and impact point in real time.
+• Connected Rackets: Sensors in the grip measure swing speed, ball spin, and impact point in real-time.

 • Social media revolution: Players are becoming their own media brands.
 Athlete-led content reaches more people than traditional TV broadcasts.

-Why Tennis Is Suddenly Cool Again
+Why Tennis is Suddenly Cool Again

 Smart Courts: Hawk-Eye for Your Club